Yoga Teacher Training Course in Rishikesh India | Gurukul Yogashala

 Mindful Eating in Yoga Teacher Training (TTC) in Rishikesh

 Rishikesh, the Yoga Capital of the World, is not only a hub for yoga practice but also for learning how to live a holistic and healthy life.
 A Yoga Teacher Training Course (TTC) in Rishikesh teaches so much more than asanas.
 It helps students to adopt a balanced way of life, including mindful eating practices.
 TTC students understand sattvic, rajasic, and tamasic foods and their impact on body and mind.
-They have their meals in silence, with awareness, and at fixed times which helps building healthy habits.
+They have their meals in silence, with awareness and at fixed times which helps building healthy habits.
 Many TTC programs also include Ayurveda, helps understand how to eat according to body constitution (dosha) and seasonal needs, also sharing meals with like-minded yogis in a sattvic environment promotes mindful eating.

 Practical Tips for Practicing Mindful Eating at Home